Cherreads

 "That is exactly why you cause trouble."

-Once we were out of earshot, she crossed her arms, her face hidden behind the foggy cover that still concealed her embarrassment.
+Once they were out of earshot, she crossed her arms, her face hidden behind the foggy cover that still concealed her embarrassment.

 "Master, before we enter the city, you must disguise yourself."